-As you can tell, I have a scientific orientation and view yoga as both an ongoing
+As you can tell, I have a scientific orientation and view yoga as both an

-minimal theory and philosophy in the lessons.
+reason you find minimal theory and philosophy in the lessons.
 The lessons

 to change what we are on this earth for the better, if we choose to.
 There

 is a lot we don't know.
 But we are here, and we can grow in our experience

 of life in remarkable ways if we are willing to do what is necessary to

 stimulate our nervous system to go in its natural evolutionary direction.

 If you find the explanations of things hard to believe, that's okay.
 They